sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab_12.9_Verification_-_start_Facebook_Chat_and_accept_the_request](/assets/images/DC_Lab_12.9_Verification_-_start_Facebook_Chat_and_accept_the_request2.jpg)

-- Start chatting and that should trigger a contact into Webex CC that will get routed according to the flow we configured in Step 4.
+- Start chatting and that should trigger a contact into Webex Contact Center that will get routed according to the flow we configured in Step 4.
 A notification should appear that should help you switch to the agent desktop tab to accept the contact

 ![DC_Lab_12.9_Verification_-_start_Facebook_Chat_and_accept_the_request](/assets/images/DC_Lab_12.9_Verification_-_start_Facebook_Chat_and_accept_the_request3.jpg)